DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Effective error
     - [ ] Failure
     - [ ] **Latent error**

+ 9. Which of the following is when the operation of a system differs from what the user expects?

+    - [x] Failure
+    - [ ] Fault
+    - [ ] Effective error
+    - [ ] Latent error

 10. Which of the following is an example of validation?